SUGI BEE GARDEN was founded in Kumamoto, Kyushu, over 70 years ago in 1946.

 When our founder, Takeo Sugi, entered the world of beekeeping, he started with just three hives.

-Since its founding SUGI BEE GARDEN has maintained a tradition of "manufacturing" that involves doing everything they can themselves and being stubbornly committed to craftsmanship.
+Since its founding, SUGI BEE GARDEN has maintained a consistent approach to manufacturing, doing everything they can themselves and sticking to an unwavering commitment to craftsmanship.

 Honey harvesting activities take place from April to August in Kumamoto, Akita, and Hokkaido, searching for the most suitable nectar sources while carefully assessing changes in the environment and weather.